 AD SPACE HERE

-Japan’s Building Reforms Drive High-Value Timber Production
+Japan’s Building Reforms Drive High-Value Timber Production!

 SHARE

-Under the new policies, Japan has revised its Building Standards Law to encourage the greater use of cedar timbers in buildings.
+Under the new policies, Japan has also revised its Building Standards Law to encourage the greater use of cedar timbers in buildings.

 Japan is one of the world’s most forested countries, with the government now working with major construction companies to drive greater efficiencies in its forest value chain.